Elementary through High School Science course based on National Ag in the Classroom Curriculum and various Ag programs

 - Preschool (4 yr olds) through 1st grade will meet on Monday from 9:00a-9:45a.
 Their lessons will be age-appropriate science activities to engage their young brains.
 We will have a farm-related story time followed by a craft.

-- 2nd grade-4th grade will meet on Monday from 10a-12p.
+- 2nd grade-4th grade will meet on Monday from 10:30a-12p.
 These lessons are a little more challenging to encourage thought, and we will explore various agriculture themes.

 - 5th grade-7th grade will meet on Monday 12:30p-2:30p.
 These lessons are more STEM focused and will involve group projects as well as individual activites.

-- *New this semester* 8th grade-10th grade will meet on Monday from 3p-5p.
+- 8th grade-12th grade will meet on Monday from 3p-5p.
 These lessons will also be STEM focused involving group and individual projects.
 We will discuss topics that are affecting farmers today and potential solutions.

-Registration opens 7/16.
+Registration will open in January.
 Registration fees help cover cost of materials for the semester.
 Class sizes are limited, please register early to secure your spot!

 - Note: Your registration is NOT complete until your registration fee has been paid.
 At that point your child’s spot will be secured in the class.

 - PreK-1st grade: 45 minute class, $15 per class.

 - 2nd- 4th grade: 1.5 hour class, $30 per class.

 - 5th-7th grade: 2 hour class, $40 per class.